ooflet/Mi-Create/README.md

 - Multiple languages (currently English, Simplified & Traditional Chinese, Russian)

 ### Installation:
 Download the latest installer from the [releases](https://github.com/ooflet/Mi-Face-Studio/releases) tab.
-You may also manually compile the source code, the program uses only Python.
+You may also manually compile the source code.

 ### Licensing:
 Mi Face Studio is licensed under the GPL-3 licence.
 [View what you can and can't do](https://gist.github.com/kn9ts/cbe95340d29fc1aaeaa5dd5c059d2e60)